Office hours

 We know that women are the most negatively impacted by climate change, particularly in the Global South.
 Yet, women are under-represented in climate governance at all levels.
-My most recent research project explores how women’s political representation at the national level affects women’s climate agency, focusing on (1) barriers and opportunities in terms of standing for election and (2) the consequences of the essentialist view of women as a homogenous group, which obscures the reality that not all women are equally represented, with women whose identities intersect more than one marginalized community particularly disadvantaged.
+My most recent research project, due to be published with Cambridge University Press in 2026, explores how women’s political representation at the national level affects women’s climate agency, focusing on (1) barriers and opportunities in terms of standing for election and (2) the consequences of the essentialist view of women as a homogenous group, which obscures the reality that not all women are equally represented, with women whose identities intersect more than one marginalized community particularly disadvantaged.

 In line with my previous work, my research on gender, representation and the global climate crisis centres on authoritarian regimes in the Global South and affords particular attention to the role of political parties.
 Over the past two decades, I have published widely on different aspects of party politics, including the role of political parties in facilitating authoritarian survival (Party Politics and the Prospects for Democracy in North Africa, Democratization in Morocco, and ‘The Fragile Tunisian Democracy’), the rise and demise of different types of parties, including Islamist parties and former rebel movements ( 'Exploring post-rebel parties in power: Political space and implications for Islamist inclusion and moderation', ‘The Persistence of Authoritarianism as a Source of Radicalization in North Africa’ and ‘The Dilemma of the Islamists’), as well as international party assistance in authoritarian settings (‘New Perspectives on International Party Assistance’ and ‘Problems of Party Assistance in Hybrid Regimes’ with Nicole Bolleyer).

 Most of my work is on political parties in the Middle East and North Africa (see, for instance, ‘Post-Election Elite Bargaining and Coalition Formation in the MENA: Lessons from Iraq and Morocco’ with Dylan O’Driscoll, Political Parties in the Arab World: Continuity and Change with Francesco Cavatorta and Routledge Handbook on Political Parties in the Middle East and North Africa with Francesco Cavatorta and Valeria Resta), but I also increasingly cover Latin America, sub-Saharan Africa and South Asia.
-At present, I am finalizing a manuscript on Political Parties in the Global South and another on Gender, Representation and the Global Climate Crisis.
+At present, I am finalizing a manuscript on Political Parties in the Global South and another on Gender, Representation and the Global Climate Crisis which is due out with deGruyter/Brill in December 2025.

 For office hours and research leave, please see here.